ADSR Envelope: The Key to Unique Sounds in Your Music

 Attack

-- Determines how quickly or slowly the sound decays after the first strike.
+- Defines how quickly or slowly the sound drops after the initial hit.

 Sustain

-- Time it takes for the sound to fade out after the key is released.
+- The time it takes for the sound to fade out after the key or note is released.

 Application of the ADSR envelope